 |Business (Discounted Fare)||100%||50%|

-Overall, both of these award models reward high spenders and make it more difficult for infrequent flyers to accumulate miles, and therefore directly affect the value of mileage programs.
-More and more airlines are continually turning their awards programs into revenue-based miles programs.
+Overall, both of these award models reward high spenders and make it more difficult for infrequent flyers to accumulate miles, directly affecting the value of mileage programs.

 This means that business travelers and customers who often take short, but expensive, flights will benefit the most.